-2. Addition of the FSx tokens to the user profiles
+2. Addition of the FSx tokens to the cloudjob profiles

-Profiles (section 6.4 of the Administrator Manual) can be set for FSx users.
-Every user that should be able to create FSx for Lustre instances should have one or both of the follwing FSx tokens appended to their profile:
+Every user that should be able to create FSx for Lustre instances should have their createcmjobcertificate property set to yes.
+Then, one or both of the following FSx tokens should be appended to the cloujob profile: